kalimawiki/blog-writing/content/posts/case-studies-of-successful-joint-ventures-in-vietnam’s-pharmaceutical-market-2025-11-20.md

 These collaborations have upgraded local manufacturing to EU-GMP standards, accelerated technology transfer, expanded access to life-saving medicines, and laid the groundwork for Vietnam to become a regional powerhouse in both generics and biologics.

-These collaborations have upgraded local manufacturing to EU-GMP standards, accelerated technology transfer, expanded access to life-saving medicines, and laid the groundwork for Vietnam to become a regional powerhouse in both generics and biologics.

 For entrepreneurs and industry leaders, the message is simple but powerful:

 * Partnerships must be strategic, not transactional.